pupilfirst/playbook/stages/4-efficiency.md

 * Raising too little money.
 You need money to drive experiments and user growth.
 * Raising too much money.
 This might seem like a contradiction, but too much money makes founders indisciplined.
 Remember: money is not the solution to your problems, it's just a means to arrive at it.
 * Having more than 1 level of hierarchy.
-* Overcompensating missing product/market fit with marketing and press.
-Marketing and Press does not equate to business success, when used effectively they are a tool to rope in customers.
+* Overcompensating for a missing product/market fit with marketing and press.
+Marketing and Press does not equate to business success, when used effectively they are just a tool to rope in customers.

 ## Proceeding to Scale